ukxxx/vpn-telegram_-control_bot/README.md

     Make sure you have Python 3.6 or higher installed on your machine.
     Install required dependencies using pip:

-    pip install telebot paramiko matplotlib

-    Or just use:

     pip install -r requirements.txt

 ## Configuration